Emily Gernild: Life and work

 Gernild was born 1985 in Odense, Denmark.
 From 2010 to 2016, she studied fine art at Funen Art Academy and Kunstakademie Düsseldorf where she was taught by Danish artists Tal R and Jens Haaning.
-Her work is part of the permanent collections of The Danish Arts Foundation, Trapholt Museum for Modern Art and Kastrupgårdsamlingen.
+Her work is part of the permanent collections of The Danish Arts Foundation, Trapholt Museum for Modern Art, Kastrupgårdsamlingen and The Canica Art Collection.

 Gernild's abstract paintings often include compositions of classical still life subjects.
 Everyday objects such as vegetables, fruits, flowers, plants, seeds, jugs and bottles are recurring motifs.
 Using dynamic brushstrokes on large canvases, Gernild paints with rabbit-skin glue mixed with pigments along using traditional materials including oil and stick, watercolor, gesso and acrylic.

 Her paintings reference 16th century Dutch still life paintings, Edvard Munch’s Symbolism, surrealist dreamlike scenes and draw upon the traditions of female Nordic painters such as Hilma af Klint.
 In the publication 'Touched - Danish Art in the New Millennium', art critic Maria Kjær Themsen writes that:

 Both Anna Ancher, Christine Swane and Anna Syberg are Danish painters who are known for their interior and floral motifs.
 Gernild adds a far more curved and lively virtuosity to the tradition, where voluminous flowers fill the entire canvas and become abstract.
 She uses the colors so that they form structures and not just figuration in a very sensuous painting that unites the art historical heritage with the fabulous color of the 00s.

 Her solo exhibition ‘Unaffected - Emily Gernild & Christine Swane’ at Rønnebæksholm Museum presented Gernild’s contemporary paintings in dialogue with Christine Swane’s artistic work and her connection to the Funen Painters.
 A selection of her lithographs were shown alongside works by CoBrA-artist Corneille, Chinese-American artist Walasse Ting and American artist John Chamberlain in the exhibition 'Colour as the driving force' in 2021.

-Gammel Holtegaard Museum announced in 2022 that it will stage a solo exhibition on Gernild's work in 2023.
-She has held solo exhibitions at Schwarz Contemporary in Berlin, M100 Exhibition Space in Odense, Galleri Bo Bjerggaard in Copenhagen and OSL Contemporary on Oslo.
-Her work has been included in group exhibitions at Arken Museum for Modern Art, Trapholt Museum for Modern Art, Gammel Holtegaard, Rundetaarn, Kastrupgårdsamlingen, Janus Vestjyllands Art Museum and Gammelgaard Art & Culture Museum.
+In 2023, her solo exhibition 'Aunts and Dolls' opened at Gammel Holtegaard.
+Curated by Mai Dengsøe, the exhibition explored the artists family history and consequences of lobotomy in Denmark.